janakerman/janakerman/src/pages/tekton-mono-repo/index.md

 [Tekton](https://tekton.dev/) is an open-source framework for creating CI/CD systems.
 With Tekton, Kubernetes CRDs (Custom Resource Definitions) define the pipelines and pipeline stages (tasks) are orchestrated as Kubernetes pods.

-Tekton has recently captured my interest as I believe using CRDs to define a pipelines opens up a lot of possibilities.
-Possibilities that I hope to dig into further in some future posts.

 ## The problem

 Typically, a CD pipeline would be initiated by a Git web hook, such as Github's [PushEvent](https://docs.github.com/en/developers/webhooks-and-events/github-event-types#pushevent).
 This web hook would trigger the repositories pipeline to execute.